GrimReaperG/exercises/merge.md

   - Objects and their inner keys and values must be emitted in the correct order.
   - Any individual object may be too large to fit in memory, so you must process objects incrementally.
-  - If the same key is present within an object in multiple files, you should resolve the conflict.
-Please document the resolution strategy you choose.
+  - If the same key appears within the same named object in multiple files, you should choose a strategy to resolve the conflict.
+Please document the strategy you choose.

 Please use a statically typed language for your implementation, if you know one, and include automated tests.